Paroxysmisch/genome-assembly/dissertation/main.typ

 }) <alg:granola>]
 #place(top + center)[#granola]

 Having motivated the need for input-specific affine parameters, we need a method of calculating them from the input graph---this is simply another @gnn.
-Since commonly used @gnn architectures are at most as powerful as the @wl graph isomorphism heuristic @gin-paper, any normalization layer designed using them will be unable to distinguish all input graphs, and therefore will fail to adapt the normalization parameters correctly to suit the input.
+Since commonly used @gnn architectures are at most as powerful as the #box[@wl graph isomorphism heuristic @gin-paper], any normalization layer designed using them will be unable to distinguish all input graphs, and therefore will fail to adapt the normalization parameters correctly to suit the input.

 More expressive architectures such as $k$-@gnn:pl @kgnn-paper, whose design is motivated by the generalization of 1-@wl to $k$−tuples of nodes ($k$-@wl), are accompanied by unacceptable computation and memory costs (e.g. $cal(O)(|V|^k)$ memory for higher-order @mpnn:pl, where $V$ is the number of nodes in the graph).